Snowfall (horse): Autumn

 For her next start Snowfall was sent to France for the Prix Vermeille over 2400 metres at Longchamp Racecourse and started the 1/5 favourite in a seven-runner field.
 After racing in mid-division she made steady progress in the straight but never looked likely to reel in Teona and sustained her first defeat of the season as she was beaten one and a half lengths into second place.
 In the Prix de l'Arc de Triomphe over the same course and distance three weeks later the filly started the 3.8/1 favourite but after moving into contention in the straight she was unable to make further progress and came home sixth behind Torquator Tasso, beaten four and three quarter lengths by the winner.
 Snowfall made a quick return to the track and started 8/11 favourite for the British Champions Fillies and Mares Stakes at Ascot Racecourse on 16 October.
 She overcame a slow start to make progress early in the straight but hung to the right in the closing stages and finished third behind Eshaada and Albaflora.

 On 10 November Snowfall was named Champion Three-year-old Filly at the Cartier Racing Awards.

+Snowfall was euthanized on 11 January 2022 due to a serious pelvic injury she had suffered in her stable a few weeks earlier.
+O'Brien said: "We did everything we could for her but it wasn’t to be.
+She is a massive loss to everyone here, from a racing and breeding perspective – she was such a high-class mare."